Ask a Fire Code Question

 Request Copies of an Ambulance Report

-Instructions for requesting ambulance reports can be found here.
+Instructions for requesting ambulance reports.

 Request Copies of Fire Investigation Reports/Fire Prevention Records/Non-EMS Incident Reports